-In another guide on this very site, we took a look at the fastest cars that you could buy in GTA Online but sometimes speed isn’t all that you need.
-Sometimes you just want to flaunt your wealth in the face of other players and why shouldn’t you?
-You’ve earned the money through hard work and blind robbery so you should be allowed to spend it however you wish and what says “Hey guys, look at my wealth” more than buying a really, really expensive car?
+Sometimes you just want to flaunt your wealth in the face of other players, and why shouldn’t you?
+You’ve earned the money through hard work and blind robbery, so you should be allowed to spend it however you wish.
+And nothing says, “Hey guys, look at my wealth,” more than a really, really expensive car.

-What follows are the ten most expensive cars you can currently buy from the dealers in-game.
-There won’t be any that are far out or racing cars, so no Batmobile and no Dominator here, as we will be concentrating on the ones that look like actual cars and not some developers nightmare.
-What there will be, however, are the ones that look like a $1,000,000 and are going to cost you way more than that to own.
+The following 10 rides are the most expensive cars you can currently buy from the dealers in-game.
+There won’t be any that are far out or racing cars—no Batmobile and no Dominator here—as we will be concentrating on the ones that look like real-world cars and not some developer’s nightmare.
+What there will be, however, are the ones that look like a million bucks and are going to cost you way more than that to own.

-The newest addition to the GTA Online family, the Progen Emerus is mouth-wateringly expensive but it’s worth every damn penny.
+The Progen Emerus is mouth-wateringly expensive, but it’s worth every penny.
 Based on the McLaren Senna, the Progen Emerus is a beautiful looking piece of machinery that is as fast as it is costly.
-It also sticks to the road like glue, meaning that you shouldn’t have any trouble taking corners and escaping the cops at break-neck speed without sticking your brand new toy, and your face, into the nearest wall.
+It also sticks to the road like glue, meaning that you shouldn’t have any trouble taking corners and escaping the cops at break-neck speed without sticking your brand new toy (and your face) into the nearest wall.

 Grotti X80 Proto

-Continuing with the theme of cars that look like jet fighters, we have the Grotti X80 Proto.
-It may be slightly slower than the Pegassi Tezeract with a top speed of only 161 mph compared to the Tezeract’s 169 mph, but it goes from zero to oh-my-sweet-Jesus a hell of a lot quicker.
-It’s also just better across the board if you consider everything as it has a far superior acceleration than the Tezeract and is only let down in the braking department.
-So, yeah, you might want to think about the distance that it’s going to take you to stop before you try to barrel around that corner.
+Continuing the theme of cars that look like jet fighters, we have the Grotti X80 Proto.
+It may be slightly slower than the Pegassi Tezeract, with a top speed of only 161 mph compared to the Tezeract’s 169 mph, but it goes from zero to oh-my-sweet-Jesus a hell of a lot quicker.
+It’s also just better across the board and is only let down in the braking department.
+So you might want to think about the distance that it’s going to take you to stop before you try to barrel around that corner.

-One of the newest additions to this guide, the Annis S80RR became available after The Diamond Casino And Resort update went live.
-From a personal viewpoint, it doesn’t look that good especially because it costs $2,575,000 but if you want a car that looks like a 1980s Ferrari, then you can pick this up from Legendary Motorsport and swan around the city pretending you’re Don Johnson in Miami Vice.
+One of the newest additions to this guide, the Annis S80RR became available after the Diamond Casino and Resort update went live.
+From a personal viewpoint, it doesn’t look that good, especially because it costs $2,575,000, but if you want a car that looks like a 1980s Ferrari, then you can pick this up from Legendary Motorsport and swan around the city.

-With a name like the Tyrant you’d expect this car to try and cut your head off at the first opportunity and as it’s braking isn’t brilliant, just the same as most of the other supercars on this list, then there’s a very good chance that until you get used to how it stops then it will do just that.
-Yet, when you manage to tame this beast it will become the go-to car in your collection as it goes like the proverbial off a shovel and handles like a dream.
+With a name like the Tyrant, you’d expect this car to try and cut your head off at the first opportunity, and as its braking isn’t brilliant (just like most of the other supercars on this list), there’s a very good chance that until you get used to how it stops, it will do just that.
+Yet, when you manage to tame this beast, it will become the go-to car in your collection, as it goes like a slingshot and handles like a dream.

-Another addition from the new Diamond Casino And Resort update, the Truffade Thrax is a Buggati in every way except name.
-It’s lightning-quick, accelerates like a stabbed rat, and will stick to the tarmac like roadkill.
-There’s a very good chance that after you’ve forked out the $6,000,000 plus that it’s going to cost you to buy a penthouse suite then you might be a little stuck for the $2,325,000 that this is going to set you back but if you spin the Wheel Of Fortune then you always stand a chance of winning it fair and square.
-Yeah, like that’s ever going to happen.)
+Another addition from the new Diamond Casino and Resort update, the Truffade Thrax is a Buggati in every way except name.
+It’s lightning-quick, accelerates like greased lightning, and will stick to the tarmac like roadkill.
+There’s a very good chance that after you’ve forked out the $6 million-plus it costs to buy a penthouse suite, then you might be a little stuck for the $2,325,000 that this ride will set you back.
+But if you spin the Wheel of Fortune, then you always stand a chance of winning it fair and square.
+(Yeah, like that’s ever going to happen.)